tplatt92/tplatt92/README.md

 Day 1: Continued with module 5 on Scrimba's front end career path - creating a twitter clone.
 Looked at Data attributes, how to create an interactive like button with counter.

 Day 2: Continued with creating a very basic twitter clone.
 Explored conditional rendering of CSS and how initialise CSS styles using conditional statements in JavaScript.
 I created a like button which toggles a red heart, a retweet button which glows green when clicked and a reply button which renders the replies onto the page when clicked and hides them when clicked again.

+Day 3: Looked at UUID's and how to generate them using a CDN.
+Imported and implemented the CDNs use to the twitter clone app.
+Generated a new UUID for each new tweet.

+Day 4: Rendered new tweets onto the twitter clone feed.
+Adding a new object to the existing array and finished the styling of the app.
+I enjoyed this project overall and found it challenging.
+Understanding the logic behind adding the button interactivity was difficult and something I definitely need to explore further in the next solo project.

+Day 5: Started a solo project of a restaurant ordering app following a figma design.
+I rendered the HTML into the browser using JavaScript and created a function which adds a food item to an order which is rendered below.
+Started to implement a remove function but struggled with this.

+Day 6: Finished implementing the remove item function and allowed for the tracking of the total price of the order.
+Also styled the app to the figma specifications.